Frequently Asked Questions

 What do you have available for group volunteering?

 Angels of Assisi offers great team building opportunities by having work groups (maximum of seven people) come in and help with various projects such as weeding, painting and small building projects.
-To learn more about our work group opportunities, visit our contact Jessica Worrell at firstname.lastname@example.org
+To learn more about our work group opportunities, contact April at email@example.com.

-Why am I required to wear a Angels of Assisi branded volunteer shirt?
+Why am I required to wear an Angels of Assisi branded volunteer shirt?

 Can I bring my pet when I volunteer?